getbem/getbem.github.io/src/markdown/faq.md

 > Thanks to mixes, we can create a lot of modifiers which represent CSS properties and assign them to blocks.
 > But I've heard that "it is bad".
 For example, this selector `.block__element--border-bottom-5px` was stamped as "awful".
 I am wondering why and how should the modifiers be named then?

 Naming the modifiers corresponding to their CSS representation is not recommended.
-Indeed it looks not very nice but there are also practical reasons against it.
-Lately then the view of your components is changed, you will need to fix not only CSS but also the selectors.
+Indeed it does not look very nice but there are also practical reasons against it.
+Later when the view of your components is changed, you will need to fix not only CSS but also the selectors.
 So, when you border is 6px, it would require changes in all the templates and sometimes in JavaScript.

 Also, it never happens that a modifier has only one CSS property to define and will have it forever.
-Even if now it is only border that differentiates one state from another, this is very likely that lately you would need other CSS properties for the same state of your block.
+Even if now it is only border that differentiates one state from another, this is very likely that later you would need other CSS properties for the same state of your block.
 This would be messy if you define a background or padding in a modifier called "border".
 So, it is recommended to choose semantic names for modifiers even if they only have one property by now.

 <a id="css-nested-elements"></a>
 ## What would be a class name for an element inside another element? `.block__el1__el2`?